nespera/inflect/README.md

 System.out.println("This is your " + ordinal(3) + " attempt")
 System.out.println("This is your " + ordinal("five") + " attempt")
+System.out.println("While this is your " + textOrdinal(8))
 ```

     This is your 3rd attempt
     This is your fifth attempt
+    While this is your eighth

 ## Customizing the output